DanielBradford/rubic/README.md

 - **Search my recipes page** allows the user to search within the index of recipe name and recipe ingredients within their 'my recipes' contents

 ### **View/Read Recipes**
 This allows all users to view the recipe of their choice from the selection in the database.
-The view recipe page has the follwoing features:
+The view recipe page has the following features:

-- Checkboxes to be ticked if the user has the ingredient on the list
+- Check boxes to be ticked if the user has the ingredient on the list
-- Checkboxes to be ticked if the user has complteed the stage of the method
+- Check boxes to be ticked if the user has completed the stage of the method/instructions
 - When the appliance name is clicked it takes the user to the recommended appliance on the affiliate website

  For example: